 - You want flexibility to switch between semaglutide and tirzepatide later

-- The first-order discount matters — effective first-month pricing drops to around $116
+- The first-order discount matters — $80 off brings month one to $69

 Pick Sprout Health if…